ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 2a. \# "톰이 빌을 쏜 것이 틀림없어" (It must be the case that Tom shot Bill.)
 2b. "톰이 빌을 쐈더라." ([It is observed by the speaker that] Tom shot Bill.)

 This suggests that in order to make a -te- assertion, John is not just required to have sensory observation of evidence, but is required to have a direct observation of the eventuality.
-In other words, not only sensory observation that has strong modal connection to the event is required for John, but sensory observation of the event itself is required to assert using '-te-' in this context.
-Lee's lexical entry does not have that kind of constraints (sensory observation of the event itself) so it wrongly predicts that it is felicitous to speak 1b.
+In other words, not only sensory observation that has strong modal connection to the event is required for John, but sensory observation of the event itself is required to assert using -te- in this context.
+Lee's lexical entry does not have that kind of constraints (sensory observation of the event itself) so it wrongly predicts the felicity of (1b).

 ###### Draft and ingredient
 [[Supplementary Material for Semantics Term Paper#Thesis 1: What -te- is not]]

-### - te- is not a morpheme that marks propositional-level evidentiality.
+### -te- is not a morpheme that marks propositional-level evidentiality.

 We argue that -te- is not an evidential marker.
 Our perspective diverges from the mainstream views in previous studies, notably Lee (2013) and Lim (2010) who argue that -te- is a morpheme that marks evidentiality.